strmlineapp-ux/agileflow/src/docs/design-system.md

 - **Icon Set**: We exclusively use **Google Material Symbols** via the `<GoogleSymbol />` component.
 This ensures a consistent visual language.
 - **Hover Behavior**: The color of icons on hover is typically determined by their parent element.
 For example, an icon inside a `<Button variant="ghost">` will change to the primary theme color on hover because the button's text color changes, and the icon inherits that color.
 This creates a clean and predictable interaction.
 - **Destructive Actions**: Delete or other destructive action icons (like `delete`, `close`, `cancel`) are `text-muted-foreground` by default and become `text-destructive` on hover to provide a clear but not overwhelming visual warning.
+- **Tooltips for Clarity**: Icon-only buttons (those without visible text) should always be wrapped in a `<Tooltip>` to provide context on their function.
+This is crucial for accessibility and user experience.

 ### Theming & Button Styles